sprig

 list (and the length of the returned list will be less than the number of dicts

-in the call to `pluck`.
+in the call to pluck

-If the key is _found_ but the value is an empty value, that value will be
+If the key is found but the value is an empty value, that value will be inserted.

-A common idiom in Sprig templates is to uses `pluck... | first` to get the first
+A common idiom in Sprig templates is to uses pluck... | first

 matching key out of a collection of dictionaries.

-## plural
+plural

 Pluralize a string.